Stop Rezoning Prairie Village-backed candidates win

 Ward 2

-Incumbent Inga Selders defeated write-in challenger Ed Boersma, who was supported by the Stop group, for the Ward 2 seat.
-Selders won 56% of the vote.
+Incumbent Inga Selders defeated write-in challenger Ed Boersma, who was supported by the Stop Rezoning group, for the Ward 2 seat.
+Selders took 56% of the vote.

 Ward 3